Best Records of the Year: 2017

-Quick Disclaimer: I suspect there are some records I have either not heard yet or I haven’t had time to digest.
-I suspect these include, but are not limited to: Forever by Code Orange, MASSEDUCTION by St. Vincent, All-American Bada$$ by Joey Bada$$, Painted Ruins by Grizzly Bear (among, potentially of course, others).
+Disclaimer: I suspect there are some records I have either not heard yet or I haven’t had time to digest.
+These may include, but are not limited to: Forever by Code Orange, MASSEDUCTION by St. Vincent, All-American Bada$$ by Joey Bada$$, Painted Ruins by Grizzly Bear (among, potentially of course, others).
 Laura Marling’s Semper Femina, Fiest's Pleasure, War Moans by Mutoid Man, and Thrice Woven by Wolves in the Throne Room were all very good and difficult not to include.
-In addition, Eminem’s new album, Revival, comes out in several days, and this is why I bring this up: I am EXTREMELY torn over whether or not my first impression is that it’s at least decent or TERRIBLY BAD (I’ve been a big Eminem fan since The Slim Shady LP in 1999; Recovery was ok, Marshall Mathers LP 2 showed some degree of promise, and I don’t know what I’m saying here, I’m very confused–)
+In addition, Eminem’s new album, Revival, comes out in several days, and– this is why I bring this up: I am EXTREMELY torn over whether or not my first impression is that it’s at least decent or TERRIBLY BAD (I’ve been a big Eminem fan since The Slim Shady LP in 1999; Recovery was cool, Marshall Mathers LP 2 wasn’t as good all the way through, but showed promise, and I don’t know what I’m saying here, I’m very confused–)

 I don’t get it.

 Is it as good as Once More Round the Sun?
 Maybe, maybe not.
 Crack the Skye?
 Hell no, but that doesn’t mean it’s bad.
 In fact, it’s better than a lot of other stuff I’ve heard this year.
 ‘Show Yourself’ and ‘Steambreather’ are of the two poppiest songs in Mastodon’s varied (genre-wise) career, but the former is fun and its solo is great, and the guitar tones and soundscapes in the latter are only possibly beaten in Mastodon’s catalogue by ‘The Czar’ (Crack the Skye) or ‘Stargasm’ (The Hunter), which is saying a lot.